AnantharamanLab/VIBRANT/README.md

 ## Program Description

-VIBRANT is a tool for automated recovery and annotation of bacterial and archaeal viruses, determination of genome completeness, and characterization of virome function from metagenomic assemblies.
+VIBRANT is a tool for automated recovery and annotation of bacterial and archaeal viruses, determination of genome completeness, and characterization of viral community function from metagenomic assemblies.
 VIBRANT uses neural networks of protein annotation signatures and genomic features to maximize identification of highly diverse partial or complete viral genomes as well as excise integrated proviruses.

 * Uses neural network machine learning of protein annotation signatures
 * Asigns novel 'v-score' for determining the virus-like nature of all annotations
 * Determines genome completeness
-* Characterizes virome function by metabolic analysis
+* Characterizes viral community function by metabolic analysis
 * Identifies auxiliary metabolic genes (AMGs)
 * Excises integrated viral genomes from host scaffolds
 * Performs well in diverse environments